TJ2005/Obsidian-Notes-Public/Publish/Btech Fourth Semester/Subjects/ITC/Units/ITC Unit 2/Shift Ciphers, Affine Ciphers.md

 ## Relationship Between Shift and Affine Ciphers

 Shift ciphers are a particular type of Affine cipher where a = 1.
-This means that in a shift cipher, letters are only shifted by a constant value (b), while in the general Affine cipher, letters undergo both multiplication (by a) and addition (of b).
+This means that in a [[#Shift Cipher|Shift Cipher]], letters are only shifted by a constant value (b), while in the general Affine cipher, letters undergo both multiplication (by a) and addition (of b).

 This relationship demonstrates how cryptographic techniques evolved, with each new cipher building upon and extending previous ones to provide greater security.